vflopezp/Data-Visualization-Strategy-Analytics/README.md

 # Data-Visualization-Strategy-Analytics

-This repository contains the python scripts that been used to scrape, merge and clean the datasets used for my Data-Visualization-Strategy-Analytics course work.
+This repository contains the python scripts that been used to scrape, merge and clean the datasets used for my Data-Visualization-Strategy-Analytics coursework.
 The main objective of those scripts were to combine two datasets, one from kaggle (data/nba_2020_per_game.csv) with key performance metrixes for each NBA player for season 2019-2020 and another from NBA website with player heigths.